"If we win the national championship, we'll have a winning record," coach Joe Callero said.

 "I don't look at that record, to be honest with you," he said, referring to both his team and Cal Poly.
 "I just look at the way (teams) are playing right now."

 AMAZING TURNAROUND: Cal Poly was 4-9 in November and December and had won just three of its last 13 games heading into the 39-year-old conference tournament.
-Yet they became the lowest seed to ever win it.

 Now the Mustangs are a confident bunch.